Game

 Good

-Everything looks like it "should", sans the proper blending.
+"should", sans the proper blending.

 Lighting is a bit blocky, but that's expected.